 Angela is recognised in the Legal 500 United Kingdom 2017 edition as an elite leading individual in the Education Law sector.
 She is also recommended for her work in Court of Protection and Human Rights.

 For her work in Civil Liberties they comment, "Practice head Angela Jackman acted for two individuals in a judicial review challenging the NHS’ refusal to fund abortions for women in Northern Ireland.
 Well-known organisations such as British Red Cross, Refugee Council and Alone in London Service refer work to the practice, which includes the excellent Angela Jackman."

 They also comment, "Angela Jackman specialises in Court of Protection, Community Care and Public Law matters, including acting in mental capacity disputes concerning best interests and deprivation of liberty applications and cases for vulnerable adults and children."
 She also has "unparalleled expertise in SEN cases."

 Angela has had conduct of high profile cases including G v St Gregory’s Catholic Science College EWHC 1452 concerning an unlawful school uniform and appearance policy which indirectly discriminated against African-Caribbean boys.
-She also has conduct of A and B v Secretary of State for Health UKSC 41 which is currently before the European Court of Human Rights challenging the government’s policy in respect of providing abortion service on the NHS to women from Northern Ireland.
+She also had conduct of A and B v UK Government in which she secured compensation for two women from Northern Ireland who challenged the government’s then policy in respect of providing abortion service on the NHS to women from Northern Ireland.

 Angela is an experienced writer and trainer.
 She has been a lecturer and trainer for CLT, MBL Seminars Ltd, College of Law and Legal Action Group.
 She is currently a CPD Consultant and Senior Lecturer at The City Law School and is a Fellow of the Higher Education Academy.